Lerato-cloud9/LERMOK25528_FTO2506_B_LERATO-MOKALOBA_JSL05/README.md

 🛠️ Technologies Used

-HTML5 – structure of the application
+*HTML5 – structure of the application

-CSS3 – styling and layout
+*CSS3 – styling and layout

-JavaScript – dynamic behavior, DOM manipulation, and localStorage handling
+*JavaScript – dynamic behavior, DOM manipulation, and localStorage handling

+*LocalStorage API – storing and retrieving tasks so data stays after refresh

+*Dialog Element – native modal functionality for adding tasks

 ✨ Features

-Add new tasks with a title, description, and status
+-Add new tasks with a title, description, and status

-Display tasks in their correct columns (To Do, Doing, Done)
+-Display tasks in their correct columns (To Do, Doing, Done)

-Tasks are stored in localStorage to persist data after refresh
+-Tasks are stored in localStorage to persist data after refresh

-Modal dialog for creating tasks with placeholder inputs
+-Modal dialog for creating tasks with placeholder inputs

-Prevents page reload on form submission
+-Prevents page reload on form submission

-Option to delete specific tasks (in progress feature)

 ✅ Working Example

-When you click the + Add New Task button:
+*When you click the + Add New Task button:

-A modal dialog will open.
+*A modal dialog will open.

-You can enter a title, description, and select a status.
+*You can enter a title, description, and select a status.

-Once submitted, the task will appear in the appropriate column.
+*Once submitted, the task will appear in the appropriate column.

-Refreshing the page keeps all previously added tasks thanks to localStorage.
+*Refreshing the page keeps all previously added tasks thanks to localStorage.

 ✅ Working Example

-When you click the + Add New Task button:
+-When you click the + Add New Task button:

-A modal dialog will open.
+-A modal dialog will open.

-You can enter a title, description, and select a status.
+-You can enter a title, description, and select a status.

-Once submitted, the task will appear in the appropriate column.
+-Once submitted, the task will appear in the appropriate column.

-Refreshing the page keeps all previously added tasks thanks to localStorage.
+-Refreshing the page keeps all previously added tasks thanks to localStorage.